CSolution Project Format

 Multiple component definitions are rejected

-• If a component is added more then once in the csolution project files and an error is issued.
+- If a component is added more than once in the csolution project files and an error is issued.

 Examples: